The following is information from official Revere Ware manuals and other pamphlets that pertains to the cleaning and care of Revere Ware.

 A bit of magic can also be performed with the aid of a piece of lemon and some common table salt.
 Simply sprinkle the salt on the pulp of the lemon and rub lightly over the copper clad bottom.
 Every trace of heat discoloration will quickly disappear.
 Vinegar and salt or sour milk and salt may be used instead of lemon and salt.

-If the copper does not respond to the lemon and salt treatment be that grease has been burned on the bottom of the pan.
-In that event it will be necessary to first scour the burned portions with Sunbrite or any abrasive cleanser after which the lemon and salt treatment will easily restore the original lustre.
+If the copper does not respond to the lemon and salt treatment it may be that grease has been burned on the bottom of the pan.
+In that event it will be necessary to first scour the burned portions with Sunbrite or any abrasive cleanser after which the lemon and salt treatment will easily restore the original luster.

 The Bakelite knobs and handle on Revere Ware are made of the finest Bakelite material obtainable and will withstand moderate oven temperatures up to 350″ F. If the ware is to be used in the oven, caution should be exercised against placing the utensil too near the broiler unit as temperatures near the broiler unit will greatly exceed the temperature as registered on the oven heat indicator, and at extreme heat the Bakelite will blister.